Ch8nya/GoldenSparrow/README.md

 bash pip install -r requirements.txt

 ## Whisper-Timestamped Installation

 VideoAndSubtitlesDubber uses the Whisper-Timestamped tool for multilingual automatic speech recognition with word-level timestamps and confidence.
-This tool is necessary for accurate voice dubbing.
+This tool is necessary for accurate voice dubbing as well as subtile file (.srt) creation.

 To install Whisper-Timestamped, first ensure that you have Python3 (version 3.7 or higher, 3.9 is recommended) and ffmpeg installed on your system.
 If not, follow the instructions on the Whisper repository here.